AlexBeem/Ariadne-Bootloader/README.md

 Port Forward has [excellent guides](http://portforward.com/english/routers/port_forwarding) on how to enable port forwarding for a vast number of routers.

+## Troubleshooting
+* Serial uploading doesn't work.
+  * The W5100 must be connected even for serial uploading.
+* TFTP times out when I try to upload a file larger than 32KB but smaller files upload fine.
+  * Make sure the gateway value in your network settings is correct.
+* The timing of things like delay() are wrong.
+  * You must **Burn Bootloader** every time you change the **Clock** settings.

 ## Codebender
 One of the best and easiest ways to use this bootloader is along with [codebender.cc](http://codebender.cc).
 Just register, enter your Arduino's IP(external IP for those in corporate or home networks behind NAT) and flash.